Sore, cracked or bleeding nipples

 - A lactation consultant can help you learn how to attach your baby correctly.

-It’s normal for your nipples to become more sensitive in the first weeks of breastfeeding.
+It’s normal for your nipples to feel more sensitive in the first weeks of breastfeeding.

 They may feel tender when your baby attaches to your breast and starts to suck.
-The pain should get better after a couple of minutes.
-Over time, the discomfort and sensitivity should resolve.
+This should get better after a couple of minutes.
+Over time, the discomfort and sensitivity should go away.
+If your nipples are sore, you may notice they are squashed, pale, ridged or flattened after a feed.
+The skin on your nipple may become red and inflamed and it can break.
+This is known as a cracked nipple.

 Pain that doesn’t go away can also be a sign of other nipple problems, such as: